-- Policy SP2 includes criteria on minimising energy consumption and promote use of renewable energy.
+- 10.40 Potential positive impacts: - Policy SP2 includes criteria on minimising energy consumption and promote use of renewable energy.
 SP8 and ENV17 should help secure a greater amount of energy used in the County Borough from renewable and low carbon energy sources. - The spatial strategy may also help in reducing car trips and therefore fuel use.